SiliconLabs/wiseconnect/examples/snippets/wlan/http_client/readme.md

     #define HTTP_SERVER_IP      "192.168.0.100"    // Remote http server IP address
     ```

+  - HTTPS Server Port and IP Settings

+    ```c
+    #define HTTPS_ENABLE        1                  // Enable for https server
+    #define HTTP_PORT           443                // Remote https server port
+    #define HTTP_SERVER_IP      "192.168.0.100"    // Remote https server IP address
+    ```

 - `sl_wifi_device_configuration_t` from `app.c` should be modified as per below requirements

   **[sl_net_set_credential()](https://docs.silabs.com/wiseconnect/3.0.13/wiseconnect-api-reference-guide-nwk-mgmt/net-credential-functions#sl-net-set-credential)** API expects the certificate in the form of linear array.
-Convert the pem certificate into linear array form using python script provided in the SDK `<SDK>/resources/scripts/certificate_script.py`.
+Convert the pem certificate into linear array form using python script provided in the SDK `<SDK>/resources/scripts/certificate_to_array.py`.

-   For example : If the certificate is ca-certificate.pem, enter the command in the following way:
+   For example : If the certificate is ca-cert.pem, enter the command in the following way:
-   python certificate_script.py ca-certificate.pem
+   python certificate_script.py ca-cert.pem cacert.pem
-   The script will generate ca-certificate.pem in which one linear array named ca-certificate contains the certificate.
+   The script will generate cacert.pem.h in which one linear array named cacert contains the certificate.

   Root CA certificate needs to be converted as mentioned above.